CryptoL1nx/-quiz_game---caro_bourdet---CDOF5-/README.md

 # Advanced Banking Investment Quiz

 ## Description
 The **Advanced Banking Investment Quiz** is a Python-based console application designed to test and educate users on advanced investment concepts.
 The quiz covers topics like bonds, cryptocurrencies, and taxation in finance.
 It features a bank of 30 questions, with 5 random questions selected for each session.
+Additionally, each question is categorized by difficulty level (easy, medium, hard) to tailor the experience to the user's preference.

 Key features include:
 - Randomized questions for every quiz.
+- Difficulty selection (easy, medium, hard) for customized learning.
 - Educational second-chance attempts for incorrect answers.
 - Final score display with corrections for errors.